Uses of English verb forms: Conditional perfect progressive

-Similar considerations and alternative forms and meanings apply as noted in the above sections on other conditional constructions.
+Similar considerations and alternative forms and meanings apply as noted in the sections above about other conditional constructions.

 Have got and can see

-In colloquial English, particularly British English, the present perfect of the verb get, namely have got or has got, is frequently used in place of the simple present indicative of have (i.e. have or has) when denoting possession, broadly defined.
+In colloquial English, particularly British English, the present perfect of the verb get, namely have got or has got, is frequently used in place of the present simple indicative of have (i.e. have or has) when denoting possession, broadly defined.
 For example: